admb-project/admb/trunk/README.txt

  * Requirements
  * Downloading
  * Installation from Source Code
-   - Linux and GNU g++
+   - Linux and GCC
-   - Linux/Solaris and Solaris Studio
-   - Linux and Intel C++ Compiler
+   - Linux and Intel Compiler
+   - Linux and Solaris Studio
-   - MacOS and Clang Compiler
+   - MacOS and Clang
-   - Windows and Visual C++
+   - Windows and GCC using MSYS Linux emulation
-   - Windows and Borland C++
+   - Windows and MSVC
-   - Windows and GNU g++ using MSYS Unix emulation
+   - Windows and Borland
  * Installation from Binary Distribution
+   - MacOS and XCode
  * Documentation
  * Developing AD Model Builder
    - Version Control